samcunliffe/b2madgraph-short-tutorial/README.md

 # b2madgraph-short-tutorial

-A quick tutorial for how to run MadGraph standalone in a basf2 enviroment
+A quick tutorial for how to run MadGraph standalone in a basf2 environment.